chrultrabook/docs/docs/altos.md

 * Hardware based DRM (e.g AppleTV.app) is broken
 * No audio, mic, or 3.5mm support¹
 * Doesn't support all devices.
-* Takes often up to a week or longer to setup.
+* Often takes up to a week or longer to set up.
 * Limited support

   {: .note }